xdmushui/partner-center-sdk/develop/partner-center-rest-resources.md

 ---
 title: Partner Center REST resources
-description:
-    This section provides definitions for the JSON elements needed to create requests and parse responses using the Partner Center REST API. ms.assetid: E7C51D19-C6A7-4A4C-9F17-B4D39195972A ms.author: mhopkins ms.date: 12/15/2017 ms.topic: article ms.prod: partner-center ms.technology: partner-center-sdk ms.localizationpriority: medium
+description: This section provides definitions for the JSON elements needed to create requests and parse responses using the Partner Center REST API. ms.assetid: E7C51D19-C6A7-4A4C-9F17-B4D39195972A ms.date: 12/15/2017 ms.localizationpriority: medium
 ---